 Between 2010 and 2015, around 30% of Ibiza’s almond groves were lost.
 And of the 332 hectares that remain on the island, most are neglected and reaching the end of their lifecycle (around 70 years).
 To help recover almond groves, we are supporting a pilot project by the Association of Organic Producers of Ibiza and Formentera (Associació de Productors d’Agricultura Ecològica d’Eivissa i Formentera – APAEEF).

-Around 400 almond trees will be planted in Can Simon, a farm close to San Rafael.
+Around 500 almond trees have been planted at Cas Secorrat, an organic farm in Buscastell.
 As part of the project, tree health, soil fertility, carbon storage, water and biodiversity indicators will be monitored.

 Support will also be provided to farmers for an almond recuperation project in Santa Agnes de Corona, coordinated by the Council of Ibiza.